On the theory of body motion in confined Stokesian fluids: Introduction

 One of the main difficulties in the analytical approaches to multibody systems is the {intrinsic geometric complexity induced by the presence of bodies and surfaces of different shapes where to impose the boundary conditions.} This difficulty holds even when dealing with the most regular bodies (such as spheres or ellipsoids) and the simplest confinement geometries (for example planar or cylindrical walls), since the union of many bodies, in most of the cases, breaks down the original symmetries making impossible to find a coordinate system which permit to express simultaneously all the boundary conditions in a simple mathematical way.
-This is the reason why the only exact solutions available in the literature regard axialsymmetric systems (where the symmetry is defined with respect to a suitable orthogonal system of curvilinear coodinates) thus enabling to define a stream function.
-This is the case of the resistance of a rigid sphere close to a plane considering either no-slip \citep{jeffery,brenner1961, dean,oneill} or Navier-slip boundary conditions \citep{goren}, and of the resistance of a sphere at the center of a cylindrical channel, translating parallelly to the symmetry axis assuming no-slip boundary conditions \citep{haberman-sayre}.
+This is the reason why the only exact solutions available in the literature regard { axisymmetric geometries of the hydrodynamic problem (where the symmetry is defined with respect to a suitable orthogonal system of curvilinear coodinates).} This is the case of the resistance of a rigid sphere close to a plane considering either no-slip \citep{jeffery,brenner1961, dean,oneill} Navier-slip boundary conditions \citep{goren}, or { phoretic slip boundary conditions \citep{desai2021}, the resistance between two spheres moving relative to each other \citep{oneill1970}} and of the resistance of a sphere at the center of a cylindrical channel, translating parallelly to the symmetry axis assuming no-slip boundary conditions \citep{haberman-sayre}. { Only in few cases an ambient flow has been also considered, such as in \citep{haberman-sayre}, for a sphere immersed in a Poiseuille flow and in \cite{pasol2005}, where a sphere immersed in an axisymmetric polinomial flow bounded by a plane wall has been analyzed.}

 Whereas, for the majority of the confined systems considered in the literature, approximate analytical solutions have been obtained under the assumption of asymptotic approximations, by using mainly a lubrication method for short range ($\ell_d \ll \ell_b$), and a reflection method for long range interactions ($\ell_d \gg \ell_b$).
 In some cases, such as that of the resistance of two rigid moving spheres with no-slip boundary conditions \citep{jeffrey-onishi}, the solution has been approximated by matching the asymptotic solutions.

 In the case of short range interactions, many specific solutions are available in the literature, such as the resistance on a sphere near a plane by considering both no-slip \citep{cox-brenner1967,goldman} and Navier-slip \citep{hocking} boundary conditions, and a general lubrication theory, regardless of the shape of the surfaces in close contact, has been developed by \cite{cox} assuming no-slip boundary conditions.